Febricant/sampler-simparc/documentation/markdown/LTE-Sampler-Residential/src/utils/sampler/Master_genereBN.md

-Module LTE-Sampler-Residential.src.utils.sampler.Master_genereBN
+Module LTE-Sampler-Residential.src.utils.sampler.bayesian_network
 ================================================================
-Master_genereBN.py
+bayesian_network.py
 ==================
-Master_genereBN class for generating and manipulating Bayesian Networks (BN) using the pyAgrum library.
+bayesian_network class for generating and manipulating Bayesian Networks (BN) using the pyAgrum library.
 This class provides methods to save, load, plot Bayesian Networks, and load data from CSV or Excel files.
 It also includes functionality for sampling from the Bayesian Network.
 Methods:
-    __init__(): Initializes the Master_genereBN object.
+    __init__(): Initializes the bayesian_network object.
     Save_BN(pathfile): Saves the current Bayesian Network to the specified file path.
     Load_BN(pathfile): Loads a Bayesian Network from the specified file path.
     Plot_BN(): Plots the current Bayesian Network using the appropriate visualization library.
     Load_csv(stFileName, sep=','): Loads data from a CSV file into a DataFrame.
-    Load_excel(stFileName, sheet_name=None): Loads data from an Excel file into a DataFrame.
-    Gum_Sampling(number, Multiplicateur=1, evs={}): Generates samples from the Bayesian Network based on the specified number and multiplier. do_Sampling(numberOfSamples, evs={}): Performs sampling from the Bayesian Network, ensuring the specified number of samples is returned.
+    Load_excel(stFileName, sheet_name=None): Loads data from an Excel file into a DataFrame. draw_GUM_Sample(number, Multiplicateur=1, evs={}): Generates samples from the Bayesian Network based on the specified number and multiplier. do_Sampling(numberOfSamples, evs={}): Performs sampling from the Bayesian Network, ensuring the specified number of samples is returned.
 Attributes:
     bn: The Bayesian Network object.
     dfcsv: The DataFrame containing loaded data from CSV or Excel files.

-This module defines the `Master_genereBN` class, which provides functionality for:
+This module defines the `bayesian_network` class, which provides functionality for:
 1. Loading and saving Bayesian Networks (BNs) using the `pyAgrum` library.
 2. Visualizing Bayesian Networks.
 3. Loading data from CSV and Excel files.